Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--ai.md

+agents
 AI - Artificial intelligence = intentionally vague term AI 50 2023 https://www.forbes.com/lists/ai50/?sh=5f9503cc290f
 AI winter
-bias
+alignment =  making AI do what its users want it to do (and nothing more) see also "paper clip" attention bias
 BLOOM = BigScience Large Open-science Open-access Multilingual Language Model = deprecated former big model chatbots = the reason why AI exploded in 2023